 Click here for the full fee schedule.

-- Assess your eligibility – You are eligible if you have three or more years of relevant diversity and inclusion work experience and at least two references – colleagues or supervisors – who can speak to your work experience in diversity and inclusion.
+- Assess your eligibility – You are eligible if you have three or more years of relevant diversity and inclusion work experience in Canada and at least two references – colleagues or supervisors – who can speak to your work experience in diversity and inclusion.
 (Use the Eligibility Checklist to verify whether you have what it takes to meet the certification requirements).

 - Prepare your documents – Prepare a chronological resume and complete an Assessment of Eligibility form.
 You are required to describe your diversity and inclusion work experience and provide two references.